-The City of Moore has made great strides in its efforts of reaching out to homeless persons.
-A partnership has been established between Capital Planning and Resiliency staff, police officers, and a local pastor.
+The City of Moore is continuing in its efforts of reaching out to homeless persons.
+A partnership has been established between City of Moore staff, police officers, and a local pastor.
 If police officers come across any unsheltered persons, contact is made with the pastor.
 The pastor locates the unsheltered persons and provides them transportation to the emergency shelter in Norman.
-City staff, the pastor, and the Moore Public Schools McKinney Vento Homeless Liaison have been conducting weekly meetings with the Norman/Cleveland County Continuum of Care (CoC).
+City staff, the pastor, and the Moore Public Schools McKinney Vento Homeless Liaison have been conducting weekly meetings with the Cleveland County Continuum of Care (CoC).
 With the CoC's guidance, Moore is now reaching out to its homeless in a more effective and positive way.
 When contact is made with any homeless individuals, as much information about the individual is gathered and a Release of Information for is completed.
 With this information, homeless individuals are connected with the best resources to assist them with their situation.

 The City is working on growing this partnership.
-The pastor has been in contact with several local churches and has invited them to join this coalition.
 Most, if not all, resources for homeless individuals are located in Norman.
 The City of Moore determined the quickest and best assistance it can give homeless persons is transportation to these services.
-With the establishment of a coalition like this, progress can be made in the outreach to homeless persons in Moore.
-In the next year, city staff, the pastor, and the schools homeless liaison will be completing training for the Vulnerability Index-Service Prioritization Decision Assistance Tool (VI SPDAT).
-Once this training is completed, focus will be given to growing this coalition and establishing a formal transportation program for homeless individuals in Moore.
+The City is working toward establishing a coalition that could progress can be made in the outreach to homeless persons in Moore.
+City staff, the pastor, and the schools homeless liaison completed training for the Vulnerability Index-Service Prioritization Decision Assistance Tool (VI SPDAT).